Co-Me: Confidence-Guided Token Merging for Visual Geometric Transformers: Conclusion

 \section{Conclusion}

 We presented Confidence-Guided Token Merging (\method), a novel method to accelerate visual geometric transformers by merging low-confidence tokens guided by a distilled confidence predictor without retraining or finetuning the base model.
-When applied on VGGT and MapAnything, \method achieves up to 11.3$\times$ and $7.2\times$ speedup while preserving accuracy in depth, pose, and point estimation.
-Furthermore, \method is orthogonal to existing acceleration strategies and can be composed for additional speedups.
+When applied on VGGT, \method achieves up to 21.5$\times$ speedup while preserving accuracy in depth, pose, and point estimation.
+We also demonstrate that \method is generalizable by applying it to four state-of-the-art models, where \method demonstrates exceptional acceleration while maintains comparable performance with original models.

-Future extensions of this work include supporting non-uniform batching for variable merge ratios, applying merging to time dimension in streaming input, and utilizing \method in the training pipeline to improve training efficiency.
+Future extensions of this work include generalize the merging guidance signal from geometric-confidence to task-relevance for vision-language and vision-language-action models, applying merging to time dimension for streaming inputs in robotics application, and utilizing \method in the training time to improve training efficiency.

 {

 }

 \iftoggle{cvprfinal}{